dsorrentino/lab-automation/roles/ocp-provisioner-role/files/README.txt

                 Cleans up any virsh artifacts left behind from a failed deployment Ensures all baremetal nodes are powered off

+99_create_image_cache.sh - Script to utilize a local OS Image Cache.
+Should be run before creating the manifests as it updates install-config.yaml

 The overrides directory has configuration files for:

 - Changing the NTP configuration of the Masters & Workers